Zine El Abidine Ben Ali: Family

 Ben Ali and his family were accused of corruption, which was a major contribution to the Tunisian Revolution which led to the fall of his government.
 Many of Ben Ali's family members subsequently also fled the country.
 On 20 January 2011, Tunisian television reported that 33 members of Ben Ali's family had been arrested in the past week, as they tried to flee the country.

 Leïla Ben Ali was the chair of the BASMA Association, a group that promotes social integration and provides employment opportunities for the disabled.
 She was also the president of the Arab Women Organization, which works to empower women in Arab states.
-She has three children: Nesrine, Halima and Mohamed Zine El Abidine.
-Ben Ali had three daughters from his first marriage: Ghazwa, Dorsaf and Cyrine.
+She has three children.

+Tunisian authorities requested the extradition of Halima from France in 2026, accusing her of financial crimes during her father's rule.

 Health condition and death

 On 17 February 2011, it was reported that Ben Ali had suffered a stroke, and had been hospitalised for an indefinite period.
 Al Jazeera reported that a Saudi source had confirmed that Ben Ali had indeed sustained severe complications of a stroke and that he was in critical condition.
 The information has never been confirmed or denied by the Saudi government.
 However, on 17 June 2011, Ben Ali's attorney, Jean-Yves Leborgne, stated that Ben Ali "is not in the state that he's said to be in" and that "a meeting with his client took place under 'normal circumstances.

 Ben Ali died at a hospital in Jeddah, Saudi Arabia, of prostate cancer, on 19 September 2019 at the age of 83.
 He was buried on 21 September at the Al-Baqi Cemetery in Medina.